mnori/emb0x/README.md

 - `webapp`
   - this holds the web server, that uses a .net c# based backend. when files are uploaded, `webapp` inserts into the `database` and places the uploaded file in a shared volume.
 The web server is also responsibility for allowing the uploaded track to be browsed and played.
 - `database`
-  - holds the `database` engine which at the moment will always be mysql. future versions might support something scalable like cockroachdb instead of mysql if you want. it seems pretty easy to swap the database engine when you use the .net framework. i wasted 6 years of my life on java/spring/hibernate. .net ftw
+  - holds the `database` engine which at the moment will always be mysql. future versions might support something scalable like cockroachdb instead of mysql if you want. it seems pretty easy to swap the database engine when you use the .net framework. i wasted 6 years of my life on java/spring/hibernate.
 - `import-manager`
   - here there is a daemon that handles imported files such as .zip or individual tracks that are uploaded from `webapp`.
 It receives tasks from the `database` that are placed there by `webapp`. like `webapp`, the `import-manager` is written in c#. compressed files are unpacked and the tracks within are processed and individually added. each track gets a row in the database and gets turned into a .flac file. the .flac then gets placed in dedicated storage. some code such as the DB stuff is shared between `webapp` and `import-manager`
 - `minio`